 Here are some key points I want to highlight, as well as my thoughts:

-To be considered a no-kill community, an area must save at least 90 percent of its impounded animals, according to the No Kill Advocacy Center, a group dedicated to achieving a no-kill nation.
+– To be considered a no-kill community, one of the factors is that the community must save at least 90 percent of its impounded animals, according to the No Kill Advocacy Center, a group dedicated to achieving a no-kill nation.

 Feral cats and trap/neuter/release

 – One hundred percent of the impounded cats labeled as either feral or aggressive were killed in 2012, according to the pound stats.
 That ended up being 73 cats between the three pounds.